 CDT mile 2433.3, miles hiked 25.2

 The trail meandered through a nice forest and down along a river valley.
-My feet are still killing me so we had to stop ever hour or two for me to give them a rest.
+My feet are still killing me so we had to stop every hour or two for me to give them a rest.
 At 9:30 we see a guy with a Snow White beard heading south towards us.
-His name we soon learned was Big Daddy D and he was 4.3 miles away fromcompletingg his triple crown at age 61.
+His name we soon learned was Big Daddy D and he was 4.3 miles away from completing his triple crown at age 61.
 He was looking for us in particular because he had met cheesy yesterday and she told him I was a day behind.
-He was so excited to meet the president of ALDHA west and even told me he is coming to the gathering.
+He was so excited to meet the president of ALDHA-West and even told me he is coming to the gathering.

 We dropped our packs and got to know him.
 Even though we had just had a break his enthusiasm at meeting us and his joy of meeting us on his way to complete his triple crown was too much to ignore.
 For the next half hour or so we joked and chatted, and then Big Daddy D gave us the hook up of hookups.
 After learning how my box was stolen at bench make he gave us all of his food that was left, then a piece of foam to make insoles out of for my shoes and best of all an extra pair of insoles to try.
 He gave Tatu-Jo duct tape for his feet, snacks and bit of a hard time for good measure.

 Finally, we parted ways and we all agreed to meet at the gathering in Nevada city next month.
 Man it’s going to be so great to see Tatu-Jo get his double triple crown and then see Big Daddy D get his triple crown.
 My friends She-ra and Delightful are also getting their triple crowns which means my desire to complete mine will grow even more.
 Who knows maybe I’ll find my way to the PCT in the next couple of years but for 2017 I have my sights set on a few trips that will not have me gone from home for so long.